-The best shredded pork for tamales is here!
-We will share how to make masa, fill with this, and then how to steam tamales perfectly for dinner time.
+If you want to make the most flavorful fall-apart pork for tamales we have a great recipe for you here!
+Then we will share how to make masa, fill with this, and then steam tamales in Instant Pot for dinner.

 Pork filling for tamales is very popular, I would agree it is one of our favorites.
 Slow or pressure cooked in your Instant Pot will give you the ultimate melt in your mouth texture, perfect for soaking up your sauces.
-Let us share a few ways to cook this so you can make a few from scratch at home too. (affiliate links present)
+Let us share our family recipe that always impresses guests with you.

-Pork tamales are a delicious and popular dish in Mexican cuisine.
-These edible wrapped presents of sorts are made by filling corn masa dough with a variety of ingredients.
-You then wrap that in corn husks and steaming them until they are cooked through.
-Typically filled with seasoned pork slow-cooked until it is tender and flavorful, we also have other ways it can be made.
+These edible wrapped presents of sorts are made by filling corn masa dough with shredded meat and sauce (sometimes cheese).
+This is then wrapped in corn husks and steaming them until they are cooked through and super tender.

 - A yellow or white onion diced or sliced up